 2.1.3.2.
-Factors related to teacher's competence and performances toward learning the target language.
+Factors related to teacher's competence and performances

+Language teachers should understand the sources of students' demotivation in order not to be the primary cause of demotivation.
+According to Kaboody, it is the teacher's responsibility to help learners remotivate and develop positive attitudes toward learning the target language.
 Language teachers can help their students enhance their self-motivation by attracting their attention to practical strategies like "favorable expectations, incentives, dealing with procrastination and boredom, and eliminating distractions".
 A positive and nurturing learning environment plays a crucial role in fostering students' interest and motivation.
 Therefore, the role of the teacher extends beyond imparting knowledge; they also serve as motivators, encouragers, and creators of a positive learning atmosphere to help students develop their speaking skills confidently and effectively.